 2021 All-ACC Tournament Second Team

-Graduated from Montverde Academy in 2020…averaged 11.6 points, 6.5 rebounds and 4.6 assists in helping Montverde to a 25-0 record…the Eagles earned an average margin of victory of 39 points per game…earned All-American First Team honors from both MaxPreps and Sports Illustrated…a finalist as the MaxPreps National Player of the Year…selected to play in the McDonald’s All-American game, the Jordan Brand Classic and the Nike Hoop Summit…led Montverde to victories over seven nationally ranked opponents during the season – No. 5 DeMatha (Hyattsville, Md.), No. 10 Long Island Lutheran (Brookville, N.Y.), No. 12 Scotlandville (Baton Rouge, La.), No. 19 IMG Academy (Bradenton, Fla.) (three times) and No. 20 Duncanville (Texas)…the Eagles captured championship titles at the City of Palms Classic, John Wall Holiday Invitational, Montverde Academy Invitational and the St. James Invitational…totaled 16 points, five rebounds and five assists in a 76-64 win over IMG Academy as a senior.
+Graduated from Montverde Academy in 2020…averaged 11.6 points, 6.5 rebounds and 4.6 assists in helping Montverde to a 25-0 record…the Eagles earned an average margin of victory of 39 points per game…earned All-American First Team honors from both MaxPreps and Sports Illustrated…a finalist as the MaxPreps National Player of the Year…selected to play in the McDonald’s All-American game, the Jordan Brand Classic and the Nike Hoop Summit…led Montverde to victories over seven nationally ranked opponents during the season – No. 5 DeMatha (Hyattsville, Md.), No. 10 Long Island Lutheran (Brookville, N.Y.), No. 12 Scotlandville (Baton Rouge, La.), No. 19 IMG Academy (Bradenton, Fla.) (three times) and No. 20 Duncanville (Texas)…the Eagles captured championship titles at the City of Palms Classic, John Wall Holiday Invitational, Montverde Academy Invitational and the St. James Invitational…totaled 16 points, five rebounds and five assists in a 76-64 victory over IMG Academy as a senior.

-Attended University in Ft.
-Lauderdale, Fla., as a sophomore in 2018 and as a junior in 2019…led the Sharks to 63-7 overall record, to two Class 5A Championships and to two appearances in the Geico National Championship game in his two seasons at the University School…played with Duke star Vernon Carey as a sophomore and a junior at the University School…averaged 14.5 points, 7.4 rebounds and 5.8 assists as he led University School to a 27-5 overall record, a second consecutive 5A State Championship and a second consecutive appearance in the Geico High School National Championship game where the Sharks fell to Montverde Academy in the championship game during his junior season…the University School closed the season ranked No. 2 nationally in the USA Today Super 25 final rankings…led the University School to the championship and was named the Most Valuable Player of the City of Palms tournament as a sophomore…scored 10 points and grabbed 10 rebounds in an 81-45 victory against Sanford School in the 2019 City of Palms…led the Sharks to a 36-2 record, the Florida Class 5A State Title and to the championship game of the Geico High School National Championship tournament in 2018…averaged 21.3 points and 9.7 rebounds in the three-game national championship tournament as University School fell to Montverde Academy in the championship game as a sophomore…the 5A State Championship victory was the first in school history… totaled 15 points and eight rebounds in the championship game of the City of Palms Classic against East High School from Memphis in 2017…totaled a triple double of 13 points, 10 rebounds and 10 assists in the opening game of the 2018 City of Palms Classic against Vashon High School from Missouri.
+Attended University School in Ft.
+Lauderdale, Fla., as a sophomore in 2018 and as a junior in 2019…led the Sharks to a 63-7 overall record, two Class 5A Championships and two appearances in the Geico National Championship game in his two seasons at the University School…played with Duke star Vernon Carey as a sophomore and a junior at the University School…averaged 14.5 points, 7.4 rebounds and 5.8 assists as he led University School to a 27-5 overall record, a second consecutive 5A State Championship and a second consecutive appearance in the Geico High School National Championship game where the Sharks fell to Montverde Academy in the championship game during his junior season…the University School closed the season ranked No. 2 nationally in the USA Today Super 25 final rankings…led the University School to the championship and was named the Most Valuable Player of the City of Palms tournament as a sophomore…scored 10 points and grabbed 10 rebounds in an 81-45 victory against Sanford School in the 2019 City of Palms…led the Sharks to a 36-2 record, the Florida Class 5A State Title and to the championship game of the Geico High School National Championship tournament in 2018…averaged 21.3 points and 9.7 rebounds in the three-game national championship tournament as University School fell to Montverde Academy in the championship game as a sophomore…the 5A State Championship victory was the first in school history…totaled 15 points and eight rebounds in the championship game of the City of Palms Classic against East High School from Memphis in 2017…totaled a triple-double of 13 points, 10 rebounds and 10 assists in the opening game of the 2018 City of Palms Classic against Vashon High School from Missouri.